octopus-layer/.github/profile/README.md

 ## Next Steps & Improvements

 Some possible missing points and improvements on the system are as following:

+- The Multichain part is not fully implemented yet and not working as expected.
+It should be finished before this project is fully ready.

 - As this is a proof of concept project, the incentivization of `Verifier Node`s is not implemented.
 It should be added as described in the architecture.